5ajaki/SPP2-Applications/20430-SPP2 - JustaName Application.md

 ### **Company Age & Reputation:**

 JustaLab is an onchain innovation studio laser-focused on solving Web3 user experience challenges.
 Our journey began by addressing the complexities of wallet interactions and onboarding, where we faced and overcame significant hurdles.
-After understanding the potential of leveraging ENS and CCIP-read beyond abstracting cryptic blockchain addresses, we dedicated the past year and a half to building our ENS identity-centric development platform.
+After understanding the potential of leveraging ENS and CCIP-read beyond abstracting cryptic blockchain addresses, we dedicated the past year and a half (since October 2023) to building our ENS identity-centric development platform.

 Today, JustaName stands as a robust and reliable infrastructure, with established partnerships across the ecosystem.
-We’ve formed meaningful collaborations with industry leaders including DFNS (for identity-powered wallets), protocol teams like EFP, POAP, XMTP, and Talent Protocol (as official plugins integrated via our SDK), NameHash (working on standards for indexing offchain subnames), and AIWS (advancing AI and ENS technology integration).
+We’ve formed meaningful collaborations with industry leaders including [DFNS](https://www.dfns.co/) (for identity-powered wallets), protocol teams like [EFP](https://efp.app/), [POAP](https://poap.xyz/), [XMTP](https://xmtp.org/), and [Talent Protocol](https://www.talentprotocol.com/) (as official plugins integrated via our SDK), [NameHash](https://www.namehash.io/) (working on standards for indexing offchain subnames), and [AIWS](https://aiws.eth.limo/) (advancing AI and ENS technology integration).

 Our client relationships span multiple levels of engagement, reflecting both depth and breadth in the ENS ecosystem.
-We have live integrations with YODL and Peanut Protocol.
-We’re collaborating with Ipe City, AIWS, SlingshotDAO and Synthetix—an OG pioneer in DeFi—while also maintaining a long-term collaboration with XBTO, which now owns xbto.eth.
-Looking ahead, our pipeline includes iconic prospects such as CryptoKitties, alongside Byopills, Kuvi, OORT, and MigratingLines.
+We have live integrations with [YODL](https://yodl.me/), [Peanut Protocol](https://peanut.me/) and [Ipe City](https://www.ipe.city/).
+We’re collaborating with [AIWS](https://aiws.eth.limo/), [SlingshotDAO](https://slingshotdao.com/) and [Synthetix](https://www.synthetix.io/)—an OG pioneer in DeFi—while also maintaining a long-term collaboration with [XBTO](https://www.xbto.com/), which now owns xbto.eth.
+Looking ahead, our pipeline includes iconic prospects such as [CryptoKitties](https://www.cryptokitties.co/), alongside [Byopills](https://www.byopills.com/), [Kuvi](https://kuvi.ai/), [OORT](https://www.oortech.com/), and [MigratingLines](https://migratinglines.info/).
 In each case, ENS serves as the core identity primitive, underscoring our commitment to driving meaningful adoption and shaping the future of decentralized identity.

 [![justaname_pipeline](https://discuss.ens.domains/uploads/db9688/optimized/2X/c/cc2784c1850c86e940665028518624f41bfb1c95_2_690x388.jpeg)justaname\_pipeline1920×1080 81.6 KB](https://discuss.ens.domains/uploads/db9688/original/2X/c/cc2784c1850c86e940665028518624f41bfb1c95.jpeg "justaname_pipeline")

 ### **Team Experience:**

 Our team has significant experience developing both in Web3 and competitive Web2 or TradFi projects.
-In particular we have very relevant B2B Enterprise experience, we understand SaaS platforms built for scale, performance, and with zero-tolerance to compromising on reliability and robustness.
+In particular we have very relevant B2B Enterprise experience, we understand SaaS platforms built for scale, performance, and with zero-tolerance to comprising on reliability and robustness.

 We also have a unique network, because of our previous experiences, and also geographically.
 We are well positioned to push ENS in ecosystems that still ambition to build their own naming systems.

 **Ryan**

 Over a decade building early stage tech ventures.
-Former founding team (team member #8) at AxiomZen (creators and parent company of Cryptokitties, Dapper Labs: Flow blockchain, NBA Topshot etc, authors of ERC 721, coined the term ‘NFT’):
+Former founding team (team member #8) at [AxiomZen](https://www.axiomzen.com/) (creators and parent company of [Cryptokitties](https://www.cryptokitties.co/), [Dapper Labs](https://www.dapperlabs.com/): [Flow blockchain](https://flow.com/), [NBA Topshot](https://nbatopshot.com/) etc, authors of ERC 721, coined the term ‘NFT’):

-* Co-founder of KLKTN (launched q1-2021, acquired by Animoca in 2023)
+* Co-founder of KLKTN (launched q1-2021, acquired by [Animoca](https://www.animocabrands.com/) in 2023)
 * Co-founder of [ZenHub](https://www.zenhub.com/) (B2B SaaS w/ many Fortune 500 customers and household names like Apple, Adobe, Microsoft, NASA JPL, Starbucks, or MetaMask)

 **Ghadi**

 5+ years in blockchain software development.

-Former blockchain lead at Foo, developing smart contract architecture for cold pools with Ledger signing, creating Segwit multisig BTC solutions, and building HSM-based hot wallet pools across both UTXO and Account models.
+Former blockchain lead at [Foo](https://foo.mobi/), developing smart contract architecture for cold pools with Ledger signing, creating Segwit multisig BTC solutions, and building HSM-based hot wallet pools across both UTXO and Account models.

-At Cryptoware, developed an NFT Marketplace including an NFT launchpad factory.
+At [Cryptoware](https://www.cryptoware.me/), developed an NFT Marketplace including an NFT launchpad factory.

 Holder of a postgraduate degree in Blockchain Technology and Digital Currencies.
-Recently became the very first certified smart contract developer from Cyfrin Updraft.
+Recently became the very first certified smart contract developer from [Cyfrin](https://www.cyfrin.io/).

 **Hadi**

 Web3 Software Engineer with 5+ years in blockchain technologies.
-Ex-Senior Engineer at RektStudios, delivering pixel streaming solutions, NFT platforms, and crypto payment gateways.
-Led the Frontend development at Cryptoware, launching an NFT marketplace and Mobile Crypto Wallet.
-Co-founded HAQQ, a legal services marketplace connecting clients with attorneys and providing case management tools, and Sweep, an innovative platform enabling merchants to distribute USDT through secure burner card
+Ex-Senior Engineer at [RektStudios](https://rektstudios.com/), delivering pixel streaming solutions, NFT platforms, and crypto payment gateways.
+Led the Frontend development at [Cryptoware](https://www.cryptoware.me/), launching an NFT marketplace and Mobile Crypto Wallet.
+Co-founded [HAQQ](https://haqq.me/), a legal services marketplace connecting clients with attorneys and providing case management tools, and Sweep, an innovative platform enabling merchants to distribute USDT through secure burner card

 **Adrian**

-Former UX Lead & Co-PM at Firmenich Innovation, leveraging technology to build tools that optimize operations, detect incidents, and support data-driven decisions.
+Former UX Lead & Co-PM at [Firmenich](https://www.dsm-firmenich.com/en/home.html) Innovation, leveraging technology to build tools that optimize operations, detect incidents, and support data-driven decisions.
 Key projects include FirSafe, a predictive safety system recognized by the SAP Innovation Awards 2021, and OneSensory, a platform designed to predict sensory outcomes.
 Previously, he designed the PoC for Flow Bank, a Swiss neo-bank launched in 2018, and served as a communications engineering specialist in the Swiss Army (Air Force), earning a medal for his role in the 2017 Bondo landslide rescue mission.

 ### **ENS Token Endorsement Requirement:**